What is Spring Boot Auto Configuration?

 • DevTools

-When we run StudentServicesApplication.java as a Java Application, you will see a few important things in the log.
+When you run StudentServicesApplication.java as a Java application, you will notice several important messages in the log that demonstrate Spring Boot’s auto-configuration at work.

-Above log statements are good examples of Spring Boot Auto Configuration in action.
+The log statements above are excellent examples of Spring Boot Auto Configuration in action.

-Spring Boot Autoconfiguration detects that Spring MVC is on the classpath as soon as we include Spring Boot Starter Web as a dependency in our project.
-It configures dispatcherServlet, a default error page, and webjars automatically.
+Spring Boot auto-detects that Spring MVC is on the classpath when you include Spring Boot Starter Web as a dependency.
+It automatically configures:

 Image